collabserver/collabserver-server/crdt-examples/README.md

 # CRDT Examples
-Examples of CRDTs implementations in C. (For educational purpose only).
+Examples of CRDTs implementations in C++ (For educational purpose only).

 # Features